-Summer Student Research: Of snails, brains and hunger
+Summer Student Work: Of snails, brains and hunger

 For Jenny Bergeron ’14, summer is passing at a snail’s pace — in a good way.